 As you can see structured interviews were found to be significantly more effective than unstructured interviews.

 Why is this?

-Well, by making interviews more uniform, it makes it easier to objectively compare candidates.
+Well, by making interview techniques more uniform, it makes it easier to objectively compare candidates.

 By knowing what you’re looking for before the interview starts, you’re able to identify who meets the criteria and who doesn’t.